Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Kernel for Vector Add (Parallel Compute on the Device)

-Before the result buffer (sum_buf) goes out of scope, the SYCL runtime copies the computed result from the device memory over to the host memory.
+Before the result buffer (sum_buf) goes out of scope, the SYCL runtime copies the computed result from the device memory to the host memory.

 // Submit a command group to the queue by a lambda function that contains the